Residential Assistants (RA) needed for 2019-20

 - March 14: Notification of RA appointments to your Hartford email.

 Submit your online Resident Assistant Application for Employment.
 Handwritten or printed applications will not be accepted.

 All applications MUST be submitted by Jan.
 26, 2018 for consideration.
-Applicants interested in submitting their application for priority consideration must do so by Dec.
-13, 2017.
-Applications are accepted throughout the year, however any applications received after January 26 will not be eligible for consideration until after July 1, 2018.
+Applications are accepted throughout the year, however any applications received after January 26 will not be eligible for consideration until after July 1, 2019.

 What is required to complete the application?

 - Submit demographic, academic, personal, and extracurricular information about yourself